aawaheed/magic/backend/files/misc/common-startup-files/default.md

 ### Generate or modify Hyperlambda code

 This function allows you to generate and modify Hyperlambda code.
 The [prompt] argument must be the description of what Hyperlambda code you want, and if you've got existing code it should be provided as [data].
 If the user asks you to generate Hyperlambda, modify Hyperlambda, or edit Hyperlambda code, you will create an intentional prompt describing the file you want to generate, and then use this function to generate or modify Hyperlambda.

-Use the prompt as a multi line comment at the top of your file and show the resulting code to the user including its comment.
+When done, add the prompt as a multi line file level comment.

 ___
 FUNCTION_INVOCATION[/misc/workflows/workflows/hyperlambda/generate-hyperlambda.hl]: